maailma/kansa/API.md

 Current purchase data for non-membership purchases.
 Top-level keys correspond to pre-defined payment types and their `shape` values define the shapes of the expected object, with matching types.
 Arrays of objects define select/radio options, valued by their `key` value.
+Keys of `shape` matching values of `required` need to have a non-empty value in the matching request.

 #### Response
 ```
 {
   Sponsorship: {
+    required: ['type'],
     shape: {
       sponsor: '',
       type: [{ key: 'bench', amount: 20000, label: 'Sponsored bench' }, ...]